Dniel97/RedSea/readme.md

 Current state
 -------------
+If you are a Windows user, you might want to check out [Athame](svbnet/Athame), a graphical music download client.
+It also seems to work well on Mono, if you use Linux or OS X.

-RedSea is currently not being worked on any more, in favour of a better, more graphical and more Windows-only client.
+RedSea is currently not being worked on any more.
 You are more than welcome to contribute, especially if you would like to fix the numerous Unicode issues.
 By the way, [this](https://listen.tidal.com/album/27937022) is an excellent test album to use to test Unicode compat with.

 Introduction